Continental shelf of the United States: Geopolitics

 The continental shelf of the United States serves as the limit of United States sovereign power, when not demarcated by an actual land border.
 Due to the fact that "The coastal State exercises over the continental shelf sovereign rights," the continental shelf serves as the territorial sea and the exclusive economic zone of the United States, and as such, is claimed by the United States.
 The United States also claims an extended continental shelf which follows a distinct category.

 The seabed claimed by the United States is claimed as continental shelf due to a combination of qualifications offered by article 76 in the UN convention.
 These qualifications most notably include paragraph 4(b), paragraph 5, and paragraph 7, all in article 76, according to a report published in 2023.
 All new claims made by the United States follow these qualifications, along with all previously existing claims by the United States.
 The United States claims that they have mapped these regions since 2003 to determine the worthiness of these claims.
 The data collected from these surveys is publicly available on the US State Department website.

 On December 19, 2023, the United States Department of State announced the results of its “U.S. Extended Continental Shelf Project”.
 It declared an expansion in the outer boundaries of the United States continental shelf in numerous regions.
 The U.S. Extended Continental Shelf partially overlaps with ECS areas of Canada, The Bahamas, and Japan.
 In these areas, the United States and these countries will need to establish maritime boundaries in the future.

 Disputes and overlaps

-While a some of the borders claimed by the United States are pursuant to existing treaties, most notably with Mexico and Russia, many new claims overlap with existing claims of other countries.
+While some of the borders claimed by the United States are pursuant to existing treaties, most notably with Mexico and Russia, many new claims overlap with existing claims of other countries.

 In the Arctic, Atlantic, and Mariana Islands regions, new American claims overlap with claims made by the Bahamas, Canada, and Japan.
 In the Arctic and Atlantic regions, both the Bahamas and Canada signaled willingness to negotiate boundary claims following the release of the 2023 report.
 However, the US-Japanese maritime border near the Mariana Islands has been disputed since a 1993 report, and Japan has not signaled willingness to negotiate or accept US proposals over the shared border, according to the 2023 report.